 - Channel Layer: Transfers the data which are entered by the user in subordinate layers

-- Data Access Layer: Manages all entities of data dictionary tables and generates classes to access database table.
+- Data Access Layer: Manages all entities of data dictionary tables and generates classes to access the database tables.

 Application Programming Interface (API) in PBT:

-It represents the developed application logic and is capable of replacing or completing different layers in PBT except Channel layer.
-Because of the exchangeability of the single layers within the architecture the API can replace each functionality (except the functionality of the channel layer) across PBT Layers.
+It represents the developed application logic and is capable of replacing or completing different layers in PBT except for Channel layer.
+Because of the exchangeability of the single layers within the architecture, the API can replace each functionality (except the functionality of the channel layer) across PBT Layers.

 5.3.
 Time Model and Business Transaction

-Time model is a component which takes care of updating the insurance policies or contracts without the intervention of user.
-It consists of granular classes called time model functions which perform a well defined business tasks based on external trigger like scheduled or unscheduled changes.
+Time model is a component that takes care of updating the insurance policies or contracts without the intervention of user.
+It consists of granular classes called time model functions which perform well-defined business tasks based on the external trigger like scheduled or unscheduled changes.

 The Business Transactions (BTX) executes any changes to policy/application in different business processes available within FS-PM with no or very limited user intervention.
 For each of the business and technical processes a business transaction is available Example: Change of premium Payer, Create Policy loan, etc.